The short version (appears at the back of most of my books):

 My father named me Cynthia.
 It wasn’t his first choice.
 He preferred the name Susan, but my mom didn’t like the nickname “Suzie.”
 So she nixed the name and he chose “Cynthia” instead.
 He got her back, though.
 When I was very little, he called me “Suzie Q” just to bug her.
 I liked the fact that my dad called me a name that was just his.

 To be honest, though, “Cynthia” is too formal for everyday use.
 My teachers used it all through grade school and I never had the guts to tell them to call me by my nickname: Cindy.
 Not until the first day of high school when my math teacher made us all introduce ourselves and said, “If you use a nickname, know it will be with you for the next four years, so choose one you like.”
 I screwed up my courage and introduced myself as Cindy for the first time in my life and she was right....it stuck!

 Of course, my husband doesn’t use either of those names.
 When we married, we started, in jest, to call each other pet names, laughing at our own silliness.
 We should’ve known better.
 Names, even those given in play, tend to stick.
-So we each became “Hon” or “Honey” – names we still use thirty-four years later.
+So we each became “Hon” or “Honey” – names we still use thirty-nine years later.

 But then I wrote an erotic romance—and it sold.
 I screamed for him to come read the email sent by Ellora’s Cave and we sat in shock.
 After years of writing, an editor bought one of my stories!
 My name would be in print as a real-life, published author!!!

 Oh, dear.
 My name would be in print as a real-life, published author.
 Writing erotic romances with a BDSM kink.
 And I taught English in a public high school in a very conservative district.
 And my husband was well-known in the community as the director of several theatre programs for high school students.
 Oh, dear.